 Recognizing and responding to evil is fundamental to both our spiritual nature and our entire legal code, so we must be very careful when Christ says, “Resist not evil.”
 (Mt 5:39a) Taking this out of context sets us up for failure.

-This is not about someone taking out their frustrations on us, or persecuting us for our faith, or even about random acts of violence, but a civil context where we’re found guilty of harming another and justice requires similar harm be imposed on us, the offender.
-(De 19:18-21) In such cases, mere justice is insufficient for the follower of Christ: we must go beyond the letter of the law in making things right.
+This is not about being passive as someone is abusing us, or inviting random acts of violence, or even being persecuted for our faith, but a civil context where we’re found guilty of harming another and justice requires similar harm be imposed on us, the offender (38).
+In other words, the context is where we already have a moral obligation to endure a given level of inconvenience or punishment (evil) in resolving an injustice.
+(Le 24:19-20) In such cases, mere justice is insufficient for the follower of Christ: we must go beyond the letter of the law in making things right.
 (Php 2:15)